DC 6100Auditory SystemLast verified: APR 22, 2026

 Filing Tips

 Psychiatric evaluation documenting depression with explicit discussion of hearing loss-related social isolation.
 Audiogram documenting bilateral hearing loss severity.
 Personal statement describing specific social situations avoided due to hearing difficulty.
 Spouse or family buddy statements documenting observed social withdrawal.
 Psychiatry nexus letter addressing communicative disability → social isolation → depression pathway.
-File under DC 9434 separately from the hearing loss rating.
+Consider under DC 9434 separately from the hearing loss rating.
 Note: hearing loss is often rated very low (0-10%) despite significant functional impairment — adding a depression secondary claim better captures the true disability burden.

 Tinnitus